Drayton Beauchamp: History

+Parish church of St Mary

 The parish church was extensively rebuilt in the 15th century from materials salvaged from an earlier church.
 Most notable is the Norman font which dates back to the 12th century.
 The first rector of the new Church was Richard Hooker who took up his incumbency in 1584.
 Richard is today remembered for his writings in particular a four-volume work known as Of the Lawes of Ecclesiastical Politie.

-The church was again restored in 1867 when the rector was the naturalist, Henry Harpur Crewe.
+The church was again restored in 1867 when the rector was the parson-naturalist, Henry Harpur Crewe.

 In 1934 Drayton Beauchamp ceded a small parcel of land, adjacent to the previously detached parish of Cholesbury to the new parish of Cholesbury-cum-St Leonards.